germos/germos/README.md

 ## Status

-- 🔭 I’m currently working on DevOps system integration and managing.
+- 🔭 I’m currently working on DevOps system integration, team building and managing.
 - 🌱 I’m currently learning DDD and making a Visual Stdio Template for everyone to quickly startup project with it.

 ## Contact Me